General Terms and Conditions for Management Consultants

 1. General Terms and Conditions / Scope

-1.1 All legal transactions between the Principal and the Agent (Management Consultant) shall be subject to these General Terms and Conditions exclusively.
-The version valid at the time the Contract is concluded shall be applicable.
+1.1 All legal transactions between the Principal and the Agent (Management Consultant) − hereinafter referred to as Agent − shall be exclusively subject to these General Terms and Conditions.
+The version valid at the time the Contract is executed shall be applicable.

 1.2 These General Terms and Conditions shall also apply to any future contractual relationships even if these General Terms and Conditions are not expressly referred to in collateral contracts.

-1.3 Any conflicting General Terms and Conditions on the part of the Principal shall be invalid unless they have been explicitly accepted in writing by the Agent (Management Consultant).
+1.3 Any conflicting General Terms and Conditions on the part of the Principal shall be invalid unless they have been explicitly accepted in writing by the Agent.

 2.1 The scope of each particular consulting assignment shall be individually agreed by contract.

 2.2 The Agent shall be entitled to subcontract, in whole or in part, the services for which the Agent is responsible to third parties.
 Payment of said third parties shall be effected exclusively by the Agent.
 No contractual relationship of any kind shall exist between the Principal and said third party.

 2.3 During the validity of this Contract and for a period of three years after termination thereof, the Principal shall agree not to enter into any kind of business transactions with persons or organisations the Agent employs to perform the Agent’s contractual duties.
 In particular, the Principal shall not employ said persons or organisations to render consulting services the same or similar to those offered by the Agent.

 3. Principal’s obligation to provide information / declaration of completeness

 3.1 The Principal shall ensure that during the performance of the consulting assignment, organisational conditions in the Principal’s place of business allow the consulting process to proceed in a timely and undisturbed manner.